mrkkrj/arestcli/README.md

 ## WIP:
  - Only some tests on Windows done
  - Websockets, compression and SLL disabled and not yet tested
  - Only a VisualStudio 2022 provided!!!
+Only working for Debug build, to boot. :-(

 ## Plans:
- - Currently proprietary continuations library is used.
+ - Currently a proprietary continuations library by Microsoft is used.
 I will try to remove this and use C++20 coroutines support in Asio instead.
  - The std::wstring is used in the API at the moment.
 This is irritating, will try to switch to narrow strings (it's UTF8 everywhere, innnit?)

 ## Usage: